-- 15.168 In consultation with the Office of the Coordinator-General (OCG) prepare a social impact assessment (SIA) for the project that is consistent with the requirements of the Coordinator-General's Social Impact Assessment Guideline (March 2018) (SIA Guideline) (see Appendix 2). - 15.169 The SIA is to describe the potential impacts (positive and negative) of the proposed project that is informed by an inclusive and collaborative community and stakeholder engagement program24, consistent with the SIA Guideline. - 15.170 Describe the outcomes of consultation with directly affected people, communities and key stakeholders including but not limited to landholders, Aboriginal and Torres Strait Islander peoples, local governments, state agencies, local and regional commerce and community development groups, social and public service providers (e.g. Queensland Health and Queensland Emergency Services). - 15.171 Address and describe the type, level and significance of the project's social impacts (beneficial and adverse), based on the outcomes of community engagement processes and the social baseline study. - 15.172 Describe any potential impacts on the use of and access to recreational, natural and culturally important areas, waterways and landscapes (Aboriginal and non-Aboriginal) potentially affected by the project. - 15.173 Include in the SIA a summary of the workforce profile for the construction and operational phases of the project.
-This is to be informed by analysis of the capacity of towns within the 125 km radius of the project to: - (a) provide workers for the construction and operational phases of the project - (b) receive workers and their families who move to these towns - (c) ensure local employment benefits are maximised for the project. - 15.174 Identify in the SIA measures for prioritising the recruitment of workers from local and regional communities, with specific regard to Aboriginal and Torres Strait Islander peoples, and the proposed methodologies for workforce recruitment.
-This includes describing how the recruitment hierarchy in section 9(3A) of the Strong and Sustainable Resource Communities Act 2017 (Qld) (SSRC Act) will be implemented. - 15.175 The information included in the EIS (including SIA) will inform the Coordinator-General's decision under section 12 of the SSRC Act on whether personnel employed during the construction phase of the project should be protected by the SSRC Act's anti-discrimination and 100 per cent FIFO provisions.
+- 15.185 The SIA is to describe the potential impacts (positive and negative) of the proposed project that is informed by an inclusive and collaborative community and stakeholder engagement program32, consistent with the SIA Guideline. - 15.186 Describe the outcomes of consultation with directly affected people, communities and key stakeholders including but not limited to landholders, Aboriginal and Torres Strait Islander peoples, local governments, state agencies, local and regional commerce and community development groups, social and public service providers (e.g. Queensland Health and Queensland Emergency Services). - 15.187 Address and describe the type, level and significance of the project's social impacts (beneficial and adverse), based on the outcomes of community engagement processes and the social baseline study. - 15.188 Describe any potential impacts on the use of and access to recreational, natural and culturally important areas, waterways and landscapes (Aboriginal and non-Aboriginal) potentially affected by the project. - 15.189 Include in the SIA a summary of the workforce profile for the construction and operational phases of the project.
+This is to be informed by analysis of the capacity of towns within the 125 km radius of the project to: - (a) provide workers for the construction and operational phases of the project - (b) receive workers and their families who move to these towns - (c) ensure local employment benefits are maximised for the project. - 15.190 Identify in the SIA measures for prioritising the recruitment of workers from local and regional communities, with specific regard to Aboriginal and Torres Strait Islander peoples, and the proposed methodologies for workforce recruitment.
+This includes describing how the recruitment hierarchy in section 9(3A) of the Strong and Sustainable Resource Communities Act 2017 (Qld) (SSRC Act) will be implemented. - 15.191 The information included in the EIS (including SIA) will inform the Coordinator-General's decision under section 12 of the SSRC Act on whether personnel employed during the construction phase of the project should be protected by the SSRC Act's anti-discrimination and 100 per cent FIFO provisions. - 15.192 Consider the impact of new technologies on the operation of the project including possible impacts on the proposed workforce composition, potential new labour requirements and opportunities for local training and development (where relevant). - 15.193 The SIA must include a social impact management plan (SIMP), developed in consultation with potentially affected people, communities and key stakeholders, identifying mitigation and management measures for project impacts and information on how the project would enhance social benefits in accordance with the SIA guideline.
+In particular the SIMP must: - (a) provide management measures for barriers that may impact choice for people in local and regional communities to engage in project employment opportunities, and for workers to permanently reside in local and regional communities during the construction and operational phases of the project

-24 It is recommended that the proponent is to commence engaging at the earliest possible stage with all potentially affected stakeholders to discuss and explain the project and to identify and respond to issues and concerns identified as social impacts.
+32 It is recommended that the proponent is to commence engaging at the earliest possible stage with all potentially affected stakeholders to discuss and explain the project and to identify and respond to issues and concerns identified as social impacts.